Nu Holdings Ltd. (NU) Stock is more thoughtful than you think

-Citigroup lowered the price target for the Nu Holdings Ltd. (NYSE:NU) stock from “a Buy” to “a Neutral”.
-The rating was released on May 18, 2023, according to finviz.
+JP Morgan raised the price target for the Nu Holdings Ltd. (NYSE:NU) stock from “a Neutral” to “an Overweight”.
+The rating was released on September 11, 2023, according to finviz.

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Nu Holdings Ltd. (NYSE:NU) raised 1.32% to close Wednesday’s market session at $6.90, higher as compared to yesterday’s close.
-The stock price fluctuated between $6.82 and $6.98 throughout the trading session with the volume trading being 26874794 shares, which represented a significant variation when compared to the three months average volume of 26.13 million shares.
-The firm’s stock price fluctuated -0.58% within the last five trades and -11.99% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 42.86% in the last 6 months and -3.23% was subtracted to its value over the previous 3 months.
-NU stock is trading at a margin of -6.12%, -9.52% and 22.41% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Nu Holdings Ltd. (NYSE:NU) raised 1.08% to close Tuesday’s market session at $7.46, higher as compared to yesterday’s close.
+The stock price fluctuated between $7.31 and $7.51 throughout the trading session with the volume trading being 26516393 shares, which represented a significant variation when compared to the three months average volume of 26.42 million shares.
+The firm’s stock price fluctuated 9.54% within the last five trades and -3.87% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 65.04% in the last 6 months and -2.10% was subtracted to its value over the previous 3 months.
+NU stock is trading at a margin of 3.90%, -1.49% and 31.16% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Click Here to Download the FREE Report.